 If the plan that your cover is under has been assigned, we'll pay the assignee.
 If an assignee wants to claim, they must send us the original Deed of Assignment.
-The plan can't be assigned if you have nominated beneficiaries for it, except to the trustees of a trust which excludes you and your estate from the benefit of the cover amount payable on your death.
-We're entitled to rely on your confirmation that such a trust meets this requirement unless we identify that it doesn't.
+The plan can't be assigned if you have nominated beneficiaries for it, except to the trustees of a trust which excludes you and your estate from the benefit of the cover amount payable on your death as beneficiaries.
+We're entitled to rely on your confirmation that such a trust meets this requirement.

-If we receive notification of an assignment into a trust permitted by these terms, any beneficiary nominations will be automatically overridden by the terms of the trust.
+If we receive notification of an assignment into a trust permitted by these terms, we'll update our records to reflect that the plan is subject to trust, which will replace any previous beneficiary nomination.